-Section and Topic ltem # Checklist item 13b Describe any methods required to prepare the data for presentation or synthesis, such as handling of missing summary statistics, or data conversions.
-13c Describe any methods used to tabulate or visually display results of individual studies and syntheses.
-13d Describe any methods used to synthesize results and provide a rationale for the choice(s).
-If meta-analysis was performed, describe the model(s), method(s) to identify the presence and extent of statistical heterogeneity, and software package(s) used.
-13e Describe any methods used to explore possible causes of heterogeneity among study results (e.g. subgroup analysis, meta- regression).
-13f Describe any sensitivity analyses conducted to assess robustness of the synthesized results.
-Reporting Bias Assessment 14 Describe any methods used to assess risk of bias due to missing results in a synthesis (arising from reporting biases).
-Certainty Assessment 15 Describe any methods used to assess certainty (or confidence) in the body of evidence for an outcome.
-RESULTS Study Selection 16a Describe the results of the search and selection process, from the number of records identified in the search to the number of studies included in the review, ideally using a flow diagram.
-16b Cite studies that might appear to meet the inclusion criteria, but which were excluded, and explain why they were excluded.
-Study17Cite each included study and present its characteristics.Characteristics Risk of Bias in Studies18Present assessments of risk of bias for each included study.
-Results of Individual Studies For all outcomes, present, for each study: (a) summary statistics for each group (where appropriate) and (b) an effect estimates and its precision (e.g., confidence/credible interval), ideally using structured tables or plots.
-20a For each synthesis, briefly summarize the characteristics and risk of bias among contributing studies.
-Results of Syntheses 20b Present results of all statistical syntheses conducted.
-If meta- analysis was done, present for each the summary estimate and its precision (e.g., confidence/credible interval) and measures of statistical heterogeneity.
-If comparing groups, describe the direction of the effect.
-20c Present results of all investigations of possible causes of heterogeneity among study results.
-20d Present results of all sensitivity analyses conducted to assess the robustness of the synthesized results.
-Reporting Biases eporting Biases 21 Present assessments of risk of bias due to missing results (arising from reporting biases) for each synthesis assessed.
-Certainty of Evidence 22 Present assessments of certainty (or confidence) in the body of evidence for each outcome assessed.
+Section and Topic Item # Checklist item Reported on Page # Describe any methods required to prepare the data for 13b presentation or synthesis, such as handling of missing summary statistics, or data conversions.
+12- Describe any methods used to tabulate or visually display results of 13c individual studies and syntheses.
+Describe any methods used to synthesize results and provide a rationale for the choice(s).
+If meta-analysis was performed, 13d describe the model(s), method(s) to identify the presence and extent of statistical heterogeneity, and software package(s) used.
+Describe any methods used to explore possible causes of 13e heterogeneity among study results (e.g. subgroup analysis, meta- 100 regression).
+Describe any sensitivity analyses conducted to assess robustness of 13f the synthesized results.
+Reporting Bias Describe any methods used to assess risk of bias due to missing Assessment 14 results in a synthesis (arising from reporting biases).
+Certainty Describe any methods used to assess certainty (or confidence) in - 15 the body of evidence for an outcome.
+Assessment · RESULTS Study Selection 16a 16b Describe the results of the search and selection process, from the number of records identified in the search to the number of studies included in the review, ideally using a flow diagram.
+Cite studies that might appear to meet the inclusion criteria, but 100 which were excluded, and explain why they were excluded.
+Study Characteristics 17 Cite each included study and present its characteristics.
+Risk of Bias in Studies 18 Present assessments of risk of bias for each included study.
+For all outcomes, present, for each study: (a) summary statistics Results of 19 for each group (where appropriate) and (b) an effect estimates and Individual Studies 19 its precision (e.g., confidence/credible interval), ideally using structured tables or plots.
+200 For each synthesis, briefly summarize the characteristics and risk of 20a bias among contributing studies.
+Present results of all statistical syntheses conducted.
+If meta- analysis was done, present for each the summary estimate and its 20b precision (e.g., confidence/credible interval) and measures of Results of statistical heterogeneity.
+If comparing groups, describe the Syntheses direction of the effect.
+Present results of all investigations of possible causes of 20c heterogeneity among study results.
+Present results of all sensitivity analyses conducted to assess the 20d robustness of the synthesized results.
+Present assessments of risk of bias due to missing results (arising Reporting Biases 21 from reporting biases) for each synthesis assessed.
+Present assessments of certainty (or confidence) in the body of Procent accessments of certainty for contidencel in the hody of Certainty of Evidence 22 evidence for each outcome assessed.